-To generate a highly accurate browser fingerprint, many techniques are used to gather information about the user that can differentiate them from millions of others online.
-In this article, we review some of the most common methods used in a browser fingerprinting script.
+Many techniques are used when generating a highly accurate browser fingerprint, which gathers information about the user to distinguish them from millions of others online.
+This article reviews some of the most common methods used in a browser fingerprinting script.

-With browser fingerprinting, a lot of information can be gathered from the browser: the user’s device model, its operating system, its browser version, browser extensions, user timezone, preferred language settings, ad blocker used, screen size and resolution, and all the granular tech specs of his CPU, graphics card, and so on.
+Browser fingerprinting can gather a lot of information from a browser: the user’s device model, its operating system, its browser version, user timezone, preferred language settings, ad blocker used, screen resolution, and all the granular tech specs of his CPU, graphics card, and so on.

 Browser fingerprinting technology can capture more than enough specifics about a user’s device and settings to pinpoint them in a sea of internet users.
-Read our beginner's guide to learn more about how browser fingerprinting works and how each signal adds to a fingerprint's overall accuracy and stability.
+Read our beginner's guide to learn more about how it works and how each signal adds to a fingerprint's overall accuracy and stability.

-FingerprintJS’s browser fingerprinting technology employs several cutting-edge browser identification methods to gather over 100 individual signals.
-These signals are combined with server-side analysis and deduplication to generate a visitorID, providing a persistent and useful abstraction of a browser fingerprint, which can be volatile if a user changes settings or updates software on their device.
+FingerprintJS’s technology employs several cutting-edge browser identification methods to gather over 100 individual signals.
+These signals are combined with server-side analysis and deduplication to generate a visitorID, providing a persistent and valuable abstraction of a browser fingerprint, which can be volatile if a user changes settings or updates software on their device

-This browser fingerprinting technique takes advantage of the HTML5 canvas element to identify variances in a user’s GPU, graphics drivers, or graphics card.
-First, the browser fingerprinting script draws an image, often overlaid with text.
-Then, the script captures how the user’s browser has rendered the image and text.
-Every device with different hardware and drivers will render the image slightly differently, distorting its color and shape.
+This browser fingerprinting technique uses the HTML5 canvas element to identify variances in a user’s GPU, graphics drivers, or graphics card.
+First, the script draws an image, often overlaid with text.
+Then, the script captures how the user’s web browser has rendered the image and text.
+Naturally, every device with different hardware and drivers will render the image slightly differently, distorting its color and shape.
 A hash is then computed using the rendered image’s data, which serves as the ‘canvas fingerprint.’

 Like any other browser fingerprinting technique, the scripts used for canvas fingerprinting operate in the background to keep the user from realizing that the fingerprinting is occurring.
-This fingerprinting technique is both accurate and not too processing intensive, making it one of the most employed techniques in browser fingerprinting scripts.
+This fingerprinting technique is accurate and not too processing-intensive making it one of the most employed script techniques .

-Canvas and WebGL rendered images, from AmIUnique.
-Due to how this visitor's specific browser and device rendered these images, they can be narrowed down to a pool of fewer than 0.01% of total visitors.
+Canvas and WebGL rendered images from AmIUnique.
+Because of how this visitor's specific browser and device rendered these images, they can be narrowed down to a pool of fewer than 0.01% of total visitors.

-WebGL fingerprinting is very similar to Canvas fingerprinting as they both use the browser to render text and images off-screen.
-These images are then used to differentiate users based on their graphics drivers and device hardware.
+WebGL fingerprinting is very similar to Canvas fingerprinting as they both use the browser to render images off-screen.
+These images distinguish users based on their graphics drivers and device hardware.